 A wander round the grounds will reveal all kinds of interesting secrets, from pumpkins and figs in the garden, to the giant sycamore tree and the Woodland Sanctuary for meditation.
 Complimentary coffee and tea are available too, please help yourself in the dining room.
 If The Library is free then make yourself at home in an armchair in front of the fire.
 To learn more about our venue, read about the Hawkwood Experience.

 Depending on availability we can also offer accommodation for groups with special last minute discounts.
-Please get in touch with Daniel on 01453 759034 for more information.
+Please get in touch with Penny on 01453 759034 for more information.

 There are 5000km of footpaths to explore around the Cotswolds Area of Outstanding Natural Beauty, including the popular Cotswold Way.